Ensembl/ensembl-hive/docs/advanced_usage/mpi.rst

 Tips for compiling for MPI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 MPI usually comes in two implementations: OpenMPI and MPICH.
-One of the
+A
-most common source of problems is to compile the code with one MPI
+common source of problems is to compile the code with one MPI
 implementation and try to run it with another.
 You must compile and run
 your code with the **same** MPI implementation.
 This can be easily taken
 care by properly setting up your .bashrc.